On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation

-We refer to \cite[Chapter~1]{CaBook2} for the reason why this setting is supercritical in terms of WKB analysis.
-Essentially, the evolution of the phase describing the rapid oscillation is given by an eikonal equation which involves the leading order amplitude, and a standard application of the WKB asymptotic expansion leads to systems which are not closed, no matter how many correcting terms are considered. \begin{assumption} The phases are smooth and real-valued, $\varphi_j\in C^\infty(\R^d;\R)$.
-The initial amplitudes are smooth and compactly supported: $\alpha_j\in C_0^\infty(\R^d;\C)$, with pairwise disjoint supports,
+with $\gamma \ge 0$.
+The value of $\gamma$ measures the size of the initial data, and thus the importance of nonlinear effects in the semiclassical limit $\eps\to 0$.
+The case $\gamma =0$ is supercritical in terms of WKB analysis: the evolution of the phase describing the rapid oscillation is given by an eikonal equation which involves the leading order amplitude, and a standard application of the WKB asymptotic expansion leads to systems which are not closed, no matter how many correcting terms are considered (see e.g. \cite[Chapter~1]{CaBook2} or \cite{PGX93}). \smallbreak